FAA Part 107 Practice Test - Prime4.8 average rating (216 reviews)

-Once you've got a solid understanding of all of the knowledge areas on your Part 107 Remote Pilot test and have passed some practice tests with scores in the 90s, it's time to schedule!
+Once you've got a solid understanding of the Part 107 Remote Pilot Test knowledge areas and have passed some practice tests with scores in the 90s, it's time to schedule!

 Scheduling your Part 107 test